 edu LIBRARY

-I’ve been a freelance model, doing mainly nude and fetish work, for 3 years now.
-I’ve had some success, and modeling has been my full-time income for 2 years.
+I’ve been a freelance model, doing mainly nude and fetish work, for a few years now.
+I’ve had some success, enough that modeling is my full-time income.
 This article will, hopefully, help other models with similar interests be more successful.

 K.I.S.S.
 Keep It Simple Stupid